 In the image below, we see 6 grid lines are used.
 A bit much for my taste, perhaps explaining my gut feeling that this design was a bit too chaotic.

 Example Design 2

-For this second example, I picked a design that is more outspoken.
-Because figuring out the grid doesn’t enable you to make a design in a specific style yourself.
-It’s also a question of what choices make or break this specific look & feel?
+For this second example, I picked a more outspoken design.
+Because figuring out the grid doesn’t enable you to design in a specific style yourself.
+It’s also a question of what choices make or break this specific look & feel.

 Step 1: Margins

 To give you a better idea of what I’m talking about: this design used very minimal margins around the design.
 Interesting, because I’m used to the opposite: using huge margins.

 Yet, I very much do like this design.
 So, an interesting discovery here.

 Step 2: Grid